solcat124/ProgressView/ProgressView/ReadMe.md

 ```

 ## Stop the Timer
-It is possible to kill the timer:
+It is possible to kill the timer using

 ```
 timer.upstream.connect().cancel()
 ```

+Adding this to the progress view looks like

 ```
-// Progress View
-struct ShowProgressView: View {
+struct View3: View {
-    @StateObject private var run = gRun
+    @Binding var show: Bool
-    @State private var progress: Double = 0.0

-    let timer = Timer.publish(every: 0.5, on: .main, in: .common).autoconnect()
+    @State private var progress: Double = 0.0 let timer = Timer.publish(every: 0.5, on: .main, in: .common).autoconnect()

     var body: some View {
         VStack(alignment: .leading) {
             ProgressView("Processing...", value: progress, total: 100.0)
                 .onReceive(timer) { _ in
-                    progress = run.progress
+                    progress = lengthyProgress
                     if progress >= 100.0 {
+                        show = false
                         timer.upstream.connect().cancel()
-                        run.isRunning = false           // report the task has been completed }
+                    }
                 }
             Text("\(Int(progress))/100")